NutraClick Agrees to Change Billing Practices in Settlement with Federal Trade Commission (FTC)

 Nutritional supplement manufacturer NutraClick has agreed to settle charges levied by the Federal Trade Commission (FTC).

 The agency alleged that NutraClick lured customers with "free" samples, then illegally charged them recurring fees on a monthly basis without their authorization.
-Allegedly it did not clearly notify the customers who ordered the samples that they were being enrolled in a membership program and would then be charged an amount between $29.99 and $79.99—depending on the product—unless they canceled their membership within a trial period of 18 days.
+Allegedly it did not clearly notify the customers who ordered the samples that they were being enrolled in a membership program and would then be charged an amount between $29.99 and $79.99—depending on the product—unless they cancelled their membership within a trial period of 18 days.

 At least 70,000 people filed complaints with the FTC, which also claims that the company gained tens of millions of dollars from the illegal charges.